dwerkjem/SecureShellMaster/DOCS/permissions.md

 Commands can only be executed if certain conditions are met, like system metrics or the status of other system services.

-## 9. Geo-Restricted Authorization (GRA)
+## 9. IP-Restricted Authorization (IpRA)

-Commands can only be executed from certain IP addresses or geographical locations.
+Commands can only be executed from certain IP addresses.

 ## 10. Chain-of-Command Authorization (CoCA)